ivanperez21/dotfiles/README.md

 The Starship prompt is configured using the `starship.toml` file.

 To use these configurations, clone the repository and run the setup script.
 The script will back up your existing dotfiles to `~/.dotfile_backup`.

+## TODO
+1. Improve process function to better target intended files for processing or ignore files that should not be processed.
+2. Source the new .bashrc file after setup.
+So that prompt is updated immediately.
+3. Improve logs to have date/time stamps and state the beginning and end of each script run.